devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 1. Sometimes packet scanners might defeat the delta_timestamp thresholds by delaying and spreading the attack over a wide time range.
 Future work will append more cases to the port scanning detection algorithm.

+2. Futher more, a timestamp can be created for each SYN entry for the particular IP.
+It is then compared against a SYN timeout value (either configured, or being learnt via average 3-way handshake timeout for any / all connections for this server).
+Upon a  timeout, the sender can then be blocked, indicating either a case of DoS or being Port Scanned.
+Further prediction of DoS or Port Scan can then be figured by using the `connection attempts` and  `src_ports` entries.
+(SYN count from a particular port against SYN for each port.
+DoS generally targetted at available port, port scan is being run over a range of ports).

-2. Another Problem is the table overflow when attacker runs over many ip addresses, but this can be overcome with having fixed incoming connections and enabling the SYN cookies.
+3. Another Problem is the table overflow when attacker runs over many ip addresses, but this can be overcome with having fixed incoming connections and enabling the SYN cookies.

-3. Having fixed set of state tables avoids overruns of the available system memory.
+4. Having fixed set of state tables avoids overruns of the available system memory.
 This shall be determined based on available system memory, size of the network, number of incoming requests and so on.

+5. It is almost always possible that the port scanner could defeat the algorithm ( by scanning at port 22, 80, 443 for example), however, this can be prevented in the middle of the detection with configurable connection attempts and count of denials.

 It is always better to temporarily deny the __offending__ src_ip and src_port.
 It could be because a compromised network hardware could also been a potential port scanner.
 At this moment i have not yet figured the technique to unblock the sender.
 It can either be configurable, or could be presented to the system admin and have them unblock manually after further analysis.